VegaDeftwing/OpGuidesHugoSrc/content/posts/Chains.md

 The *chain* is full of abusive assholes, but my parents themselves have actually done a really good job of breaking their own chains, better than I think I could have done if put in their shoes.
 They're not perfect, but they are pretty damn close and I love them despite their faults.
 My Mother has been a true inspiration to me and is my best friend.

 I've found going by Vega difficult for a number of reasons, not the least of which is those familial ties.
-Unsurprisingly, not everybody is willing to to call me by the name I like (*cough* ᵐʸ ᵈᵃᵈ *cough*).
+Unsurprisingly, not everybody is willing to call me by the name I like (*cough* ᵐʸ ᵈᵃᵈ *cough*).
 It's sorta ironic, because I think if I was trans they'd actually respect it more?
 Then again, from the way they've talked about my one trans family member I'm not so sure.
 It's... complicated.
 I suppose things always are.

 I also typed the word 'Christian' above with some bitterness, but that isn't because I have anything against Chirstians outright.
 I have everything against the crazy, abusive, kidde-diddling (directly or just turning a blind eye), emotionally and physically abusive fucks that make up the ~~church~~ cult that my mother was raised in.
 That has nothing to do with being Christian.
 I have the utmost respect for people that find something meaningful in the Bible that inpsires them to do good - love thy neighbor and all that jazz.
 It's just not my cup of jesus-flavored tea, so I espically don't want my name to be of that religion.